scylladb/scylla-cloud-getting-started/docs/source/build-with-python.md

 session.set_keyspace('media_player')
 ```

-Unfortunatelly you can't set a keyspace with `PreparedStatements`, so you will need to build the query by yourself.
+Unfortunately you can't set a keyspace with `PreparedStatements`, so you will need to build the query by yourself.

-> You can use the `session.set_keyspace()` function to switch between keyspaces or set it on your cluster connection.
+> You can use the `session.set_keyspace()` function to switch between keyspaces.

 ### 3.2 Creating a Table

-A table is used to store part or all of your app data (depending on how structure your database schema).
+A table is used to store a part or all of your app data (depending on how you structure your database schema).
 Add the `keyspace` as a parameter in the connection object and define a CQL string that creates a table to store your favorite songs.

 ```python